jmfieldman/Cadmium/README.md

 * You never have to reference the managed object context, we manage it for you.
 * The changes are committed automatically upon completion (you can disable this.)

+### What Cadmium is Not

+Cadmium is not designed to be a 100% complete wrapper around Core Data.
+Some of the much more advanced Core Data features are hidden behind the Cadmium API.
+If you are creating an enterprise-level application that requires meticulous manipulation of Core Data stores and contexts to optimize heavy lifting, then Cadmium is not for you.

+Cadmium is for you if want a smart wrapper that vastly simplifies most Core Data tasks and warns you immediately when you inadvertently manipulate data in a way you shouldn't.

 # Installing

 You can install Cadmium by adding it to your [CocoaPods](http://cocoapods.org/) ```Podfile```: